The Jersey City Cannabis Control Board (CCB) approved five adult-use cannabis dispensaries during their November meeting including Lifted Vision.

 Rodriguez said one was, and the other previously lived in the city.

-It passed 2-1-1-1 with Sloane voting no, Bunney abstaining, and Flanagan absent.
+The Jersey City Cannabis Board passed it 2-1-1-1 with Sloane voting no, Bunney abstaining, and Flanagan absent.

 The next application was Chilltown Dispensary which would open at 326 Central Ave.
 Jared Pollard and Michael Carbone are the owners.
 Carbone is a veteran but has cancer and is receiving treatment in Florida.